CybersecurityHow to Protect Your Phone from Hacking in 2026: 15 Essential Steps

 - You will find the best recommended security apps for your phone

-Why Phone Security Is Now a Top Priority
+Why Is Phone Security a Top Priority in 2026?

 1.8 billion smartphones were targeted by hacking attempts in 2025, according to Kaspersky's report.
 60% of phishing attacks now target mobile devices specifically.
 In the Gulf region, mobile attacks surged by 35% over the past year.